 P C Bhattacharya – 1st March 1962 to 30th Sept 1967

 He was a member of the Indian Audit and Account Service, served as Secretary- Finance Ministry.
 He was also later appointed as Chairman of the State Bank of India.
 After serving in these roles he became the Governor of RBI.
-Some of the developments that took place in his tenure included introduction of Credit Authorisation Scheme as an instrument of Credit Regulation, the devaluation of the Rupee in 1966, with a package of measures including import liberalisation and elimination of export subsidies.
+Some of the developments that took place in his tenure included the introduction of the Credit Authorisation Scheme as an instrument of Credit Regulation, the devaluation of the Rupee in 1966, with a package of measures including import liberalization and elimination of export subsidies.

 L K Jha – 1st July 1967 to 3rd May 1970

 L K Jha before becoming the Governor of RBI was Secretary to the Prime Minister.
 In his tenure social controls over commercial banks were introduced.
 14 major commercial banks were nationalised in 1969, a step which did not have the endorsement of the Reserve Bank.

 B N Adarkar – 4th May 1970 to 15th June 1970

 B N Adarkar was a professional economist and held the post of Governor during the interregnum till S Jagannathan could take over for the post.
 He served as Economic Adviser of the Government of India and also held important positions in the Ministry of Commerce & Industry.